Scoring Configuration Options

 • None: Never prompts.

-• Assume Unknown: Opens the prompt manually after clicking 'Set Batsman'.
+• Assume Unknown: Opens the prompt manually after clicking 'Set Batter'.

 • Every Wicket: Prompts only at the fall of a wicket.

-• Every Wicket and Innings Start: Prompts at every wicket and for both opening batsmen at the start of an innings.
+• Every Wicket and Innings Start: Prompts at every wicket and for both opening batters at the start of an innings.

 Sound Settings